hritulpardhi/MyCurrency/README.md

 9. **Run Management Commands**:
      1. python manage.py bulk_load_currencies (Load all currency data)
      2. python manage.py set_load_historical (Set defaults for fetching the historical data)
-     3. python manage.py async_load_historical_data (For fetching and storing data in the database)
+     3. python manage.py async_load_historical_data (For fetching and storing data in the database).
+This management command can be configured to fetch the data from the date ranges by modifying the code.

 ### Setting Up the Frontend (React)